-CFO/financial expert, accountant
+Background CFO/financial expert, accountant

-Alberta, federal
+Government relations Alberta, Canada (federal)

-Public CEO, senior functional
+Seniority Public CEO, senior functional Geographic diversity Edmonton Public board interlocks none

-Edmonton

-Brian Vaasjo (57)
+Brian Vaasjo (58)

-Brian Vaasjo is the President and CEO of Capital Power and has been since July, 2009.
+Brian Vaasjo has been the President and CEO of Capital Power since July, 2009.
 Prior thereto, he was Executive Vice President of EPCOR, and was President of EPCOR's Energy Division.
 At EPCOR, he was responsible for regional power generation (including clean coal initiatives), water operations and the growth of EPCOR's competitive power and water businesses across North America, as well as development and acquisition.
 He was President of Capital Power Income L.P.
-(CPILP) from September 2005 until July 2009 and Chairman of the Board of its general partner from July 2009 to November 5, 2011.
+(CPILP) from September 2005 until July 2009 and Chairman of the Board of its general partner from July 2009 to November 2011.